shllybkwrm/enpm661-p5/S2_python/readme.txt

 How to run Program:
 ===================
-The program makes use of the following files:
+The program makes use of the following files that are stored on Github at https://github.com/shllybkwrm/enpm661-p5/tree/master/S2_python
 1.RRT_star_non_holonomic.py
 2.ReadExposureDict.py
 3.prj5_map.py